Government scrambles to clarify Cameron's energy pledge

 LONDON The government scrambled on Thursday to clarify Prime Minister David Cameron's unexpected pledge to parliament that energy suppliers would be forced to give customers their cheapest tariffs.

-Energy Minister John Hayes, called to an urgent questions session at the Commons by the Labour Party, said the government was only considering introducing such a law.
+Energy Minister John Hayes, called to an urgent questions session at the House of Commons by the Labour Party, said the government was only considering introducing such a law.

-"The government is considering this policy as part of inclusion in the Bill," Hayes told parliament's lower house, referring to an energy bill due in November.
+"The government is considering this policy as part of inclusion in the Bill," Hayes told the house, referring to an energy bill due in November.

-Cameron's comments on Wednesday were stronger than this and followed energy suppliers including British Gas and RWE npower boosting tariffs on retail gas and electricity prices for the coming winter season.
+Cameron's comments on Wednesday were stronger than this and followed energy suppliers including British Gas (CNA.L) and RWE npower (RWEG.DE) boosting tariffs on retail gas and electricity prices for the coming winter season.

 "I can announce that we will be legislating so that energy companies have to give the lowest tariff to their customers," Cameron had told parliament.